 Abeona is a clinical-stage biopharmaceutical company developing cell and gene therapies for life-threatening diseases.
 Our lead clinical program is pz-cel, investigational autologous, COL7A1 gene-corrected epidermal sheets, currently in development for recessive dystrophic epidermolysis bullosa ("RDEB").
-We have announced positive data from the VIITALTM study evaluating the efficacy, safety and tolerability of pz-cel.
+In 2022, we announced positive data from the VIITALTM study evaluating the efficacy, safety and tolerability of pz-cel.
 The VIITALTM study met both its two co-primary efficacy endpoints demonstrating statistically significant, clinically meaningful improvements in wound healing and pain reduction in large chronic RDEB wounds.
 On September 25, 2023, we submitted a Biologics License Application ("BLA") for pz-cel to the U.S. Food and Drug Administration ("FDA").

 In November 2023, the FDA accepted and granted priority review for our BLA for pz-cel, and subsequently, under the Prescription Drug User Fee Act ("PDUFA"), the FDA set a target action date of May 25, 2024.
 In April 2024, the FDA issued a Complete Response Letter ("CRL") in response to the BLA.
-The CRL follows the completion of Abeona's Late Cycle Review Meeting with the FDA in March 2024.
-At the Late Cycle Review Meeting and in a subsequent information request, the FDA noted that certain additional information needed to satisfy the Chemistry Manufacturing and Controls ("CMC") requirements of the pz-cel BLA must be satisfactorily resolved before the application can be approved.
-In response, we submitted plans to the FDA with the commitment to provide certain CMC data prior to BLA approval, and full validation reports after approval in mid-2024.
-We discussed these plans with the FDA in a subsequent informal meeting.
-In the CRL, the FDA indicated that the proposed timing of the data submission by us would not have allowed sufficient time for the FDA to complete its review by the May 25, 2024 PDUFA date.
+The CRL noted that certain additional information needed to satisfy the Chemistry Manufacturing and Controls ("CMC") requirements of the pz-cel BLA must be satisfactorily resolved before the application can be approved.
+The CRL did not identify any deficiencies related to the clinical efficacy or clinical safety data in the BLA, and the FDA did not request any new clinical trials or clinical data to support the approval of pz-cel.
+On August 8, 2024 we completed a Type A Meeting with the FDA to discuss our forthcoming resubmission of our BLA.
+We expect to receive the FDA's meeting minutes within the next few weeks and are on track to resubmit our BLA in the second half of 2024.
+Upon acceptance of the BLA, we expect the FDA to set a PDUFA date of six months from the date of submission.